sgiw/MCW-Serverless-architecture/Hands-on-lab/HOL step-by-step - Serverless architecture.md

 In this task, you will configure GitHub Actions so that committing code will push the updates automatically to your Function in Azure.

-When you forkd this repository you also forked the necessary GitHub Actions code required to deploy.
-You will need to update a few items and enable the Action prior to its first use.
+When you forked this repository you also forked the necessary GitHub Actions code required to build and deploy the Function App.
+You will need to update a few items in the Actions YAML file and enable the Action prior to its first use.

 1. Navigate to your Function App in the Azure Portal and from the top navigation select **Get publish profile**.
 A text file will download to your computer.